 We’ll be brutally blunt here – The Ska’vyn Exchange is not a democracy.
 The Leadership Team reserves the right to remove any and all members, with no formal explanation or forewarning, at any time.
 We seriously don’t care if you’re a massive donor, a popular community personality on Twitch or YouTube, sell 1,000,000g a week, or if your step-sister was Gina Bruno’s college roommate.
 If you’re an asshole, we will remove you.

 We realize that sounds harsh, but really, if you’re a remotely decent person, you honestly don’t have much to worry about.
-As long as you’re meeting your Minimum Membership Requirements (detailed above), you’re probably fine.
+As long as you’re contributing enough to be in the Merchant Rank in-game, you’re probably fine.
 Our Leadership Team does everything it can to ensure that we’re maintaining a positive and healthy environment and culture within the Guild.
 If someone’s presence or behavior causes harm to other members, upsets the balance of our community, or puts our culture at risk, we will take care of it swiftly.
 We’ve collectively poured tens of thousands of hours into creating and maintaining a culture and family environment everyone can be proud of, and we’re not about to let some good-for-nothing twat ruin it.
 Think of our GM and Officer Team as a “friendly, but no-nonsense oligarch”.